SeaTac -> London

 So… I land in London and exit the plane.
 I would like to put out there that I feel like I’m pretty good at navigating, especially when I have a map.
 So, I begin to follow signs to transfer flights and am keeping my eyes open for a map, but I don’t see one… I keep walking, realizing my ticket doesn’t even tell me what terminal to go to.
 So, I eventually find someone who works there and I ask him.
 He tells me terminal two and takes me straight to the bus that is to take me to terminal 2.
 He was SO helpful and SO friendly.
 A piece of the puzzle solved: what terminal!

 After getting off the bus, I follow the signs for terminal 2 (still not map to be found).
 Oh well.
 I go through security again and then get to customs.
 This is the major hiccup: the customs lady initially refused to let me through because I didn’t have a return ticket.
 I tried to explain to the customs lady that I was returning home around the end of May, but she wanted proof.
 Now, let me remind you: travel anxiety is very very real for me.
 So, PANIC!
 I’m trying to hold back tears as I contact my parents in a panic (note: it’s 4:30AM in Seattle…) to explain the situation to them.
 Luckily my dad was awake.
 The customs lady called me back up a little later asking if I had proof.
 I still had tears trickling down my face.
 I told her my parents were working on it.
 She then asked why I was crying and if I was old enough to travel on my own.
-I told her it was my first traveling internationally by myself and that flying is stressful for me
+I told her it was my first traveling internationally by myself and that flying is stressful for me.
+She told me:

 - I’m not responsible because I didn’t buy a roundtrip tickets and every single document she needed ready exactly when she wanted them

 - I’m not old enough to be traveling on my own because of my travel anxiety

 - It’s not okay to be crying because there is NOTHING to be stressed or anxious about